 The WHO's Framework Convention on Tobacco Control postulates demand and supply reduction strategies for comprehensive tobacco control.
 As mentioned earlier, it shall not be wrong to say that Kerala can rightfully claim a tick for demand reduction strategies.
 However, we are yet to begin effective measures relating to reducing the supply of tobacco.
 Restriction of sales to and by minors is critical, especially as Kerala's Health Policy 2018 has highlighted the increasing tobacco use among youngsters in

 the state.
-All these factors gave the impetus for the study to assess t More..
+All these factors gave the impetus for the study to assess the sale More..